mitre-ace-direct/ace-direct/README.md

     ```

 * When upgrading to MySQL8, make sure to disable strict mode, e.g.: `USE acedirect; SET GLOBAL sql_mode='';`.
 When strict mode is on, [fognito/db/create-user.sh](fognito/db/create-user.sh) may fail to add MySQL users.
 * When the agent logs in, an error appears in the agent portal browser console: `WebSocket connection to 'wss://...' failed:`.
 One possible solution is to make sure the `common.https.csr` file specified in `dat/config.json` actually exists on the Node server.
 It can be an empty file.
 It is created in the dat folder by the build process.
+* Some VRS provider calls get into queue, some don't.
+Make sure the SIP Proxy server database has the appropriate IP entries for each provider.
+* Consumer web calls are not queueing.
+The acedirect-kurento error log shows a silent error: `'media_server.ace_direct_webrtc_session' doesn't exist`.
+Make sure to run `npm run config` to create the media_server tables at the start of a deployment.
+Restart node `pm2 restart all` and try again.

 ---